 Go down with your needle in the same spot as you last came up.

-By now, you've got two loops fastened by the same anchoring stitch (the first straight stitch), the larger one embracing the smaller.
+By now, you've got two loops fastened by the same anchoring stitch (the first straight stitch), the larger loop embracing the smaller.

 Again, come up a little ways farther, but don't pull your last stitch tight for the moment.
 Just leave a wide loop on the surface as is shown in the diagram below.
 This little "trick", though not imperative, will make the next step easier.